chrislo27/RhythmHeavenRemixEditor/docs/Localization.md

 Starting in `v3.8.0`, the localization system changed (as a result of the backend system changing).

->All files noted are found inside the RHRE3.jar file in the `localization` directory.
+>All files noted are found inside the RHRE.jar file in the `localization` directory.

 >All text files noted use the encoding **UTF-8**.